litements/site/docs/queue.md

 ### Peek a message

 With the `q.peek()` method you can have a look at the next message to be processed.
 The method will return the message, but it won't `pop` it from the queue.
-Since we have already popped tehe `"hello"` message, the `peek()` method will return the `"world"` message.
+Since we have already popped the `"hello"` message, the `peek()` method will return the `"world"` message.

 ```
 q.peek()